 Combinatory logic and λ-calculi are connected to other nonclassical logics in various ways, one of which is the Curry–Howard correspondence (CHC).
 J. Michael Dunn and I wrote a paper about extracting combinatory inhabitants from proofs in a sequent calculus for implicational ticket entailment.
 This is the first step to extend CHC into new directions.
 Certain combinatory terms are equivalent to proofs in various nonclassical logics; therefore, the question of decidability turns into the question of inhabitation.
 Combinatory logic in itself is an elegant and powerful formalism that can represent computable functions — just as Turing or register machines and Markov algorithms can.
 A book on combinatory logic that I wrote appeared a couple of years ago.

 The proof theory of nonclassical logics sometimes gets really tricky.
 The original classical sequent calculus is a seemingly simple proof system, but in reality, the proofs are tightly controlled — as evidenced by the cut theorem.
 Some well-known relevance logics cannot be formalized as extensions of the associative Lambek calculus, which causes various “technical complications.”
 I succeeded in defining sequent calculi for some of these relevance logics together with proving the cut theorem for them.
 A major research project that I and J. Michael Dunn worked on (as a SSHRC SRG), was the problem of the decidability of the implicational fragment of ticket entailment, which remained open for over 50 years.
 Our proof was made possible by our new conceptualization of a sequent calculus for implicational R. I wrote a book on proof theory with a focus on sequent calculi (including some tableaux and resolution systems).
 In the summer of 2014, I closed another long-open problem: I proved that MELL, the multiplicative–exponential fragment of linear logic is decidable.
 J. Michael Dunn and I extended this result, and proved that full propositional linear logic (LL) is also decidable.
-This past summer, I constructed another proof of the decidability of LL.
+In the last couple of months, I have constructed two more proofs for the decidability of LL.

 I am certain that logic — together with its many connections and offsprings — is an exciting and thriving field of research.